Creit-Tech/Stellar-Wallets-Kit/README.md

 ## The StellarWalletsKit class

-The first step will be creating a new instance from the main class, you should only create one instance in order to avoid unexpected behaviours.
+The first step will be creating a new instance from the main class, you should only create one instance in order to avoid unexpected results.

 ```typescript
 import { StellarWalletsKit, WalletNetwork, WalletType } from 'stellar-wallets-kit';